-How much does it cost to get the 2015 Starbucks Planner?
-According to my Math, the cheapest way to get it would cost you P1,710.
+How much does it cost to get the Starbucks Planner?
+According to my Math, it would cost you around P2,000.

-This is possible if you have the promo card with a complimentary sticker; activated a new Starbucks card and received the free P300 load; and then bought only the smallest sizes of the cheapest acceptable beverages.
+This is possible if you have the promo card with a complimentary sticker; activated a new Starbucks card and was able to receive free P300 load; and then bought only the smallest sizes of the cheapest acceptable beverages.

-Of course, most people will actually spend more than P1,710.
+Of course, most people will actually spend more than P2,000.

 And then comes the financial advice…